gitter-badger/server-4/docs/source/intro.rst

    Example 2:
       An agent running on server X is not able to save metrics about server Y, unless is is explicitly allowed.

+   Example 3:
+      An installation of the `argux-net-monitor` application is running on a machine in a management network.
+It polls network equipment that can't be reached by the Argux Server directly.
+      The `argux-net-monitor` can be authorized to store metrics for switches and other network equipment.